MarkBind/markbind/docs/userGuide/reusingContents.md

 }
 ```

+#### Deploying a page multiple times with different titles

+By [overriding the `title` declared in the frontmatter of the page using `site.json`](https://markbind.org/userGuide/tweakingThePageStructure.html#front-matter), it is possible to allow MarkBind to serve the same page with different titles.

+This may especially be useful for users who are serving a page from a submodule.

 #### Creating slight variations of content

 Tags are a good way to create multiple variations of a page within the same source file, such as to filter content for creating multiple different versions of the same page.
 See [_User Guide: Tweaking the Page Structure → Tags_](tweakingThePageStructure.html#tags) section for more information.